wrobel239/WRO_JEE_W_11_Warsztat_Spring/README.md

 1. Create a fork of the repository.
 2. Clone to your computer.
 3. Import project as a Maven project (e.g. in IntelliJ).
+# Implemented functionalities
+1. Rest application:
+* returning all books with the get method
+* creating a new book based on the data sent by the post method
+* returning a book with the given id using the get method
+* updating the book data with the put method
+* deleting a book with a given id with the delete method
+2. Application using Hibernate and the MySQL database:
+# Used technologies
+* Java 11
+* Spring MVC
+* Spring Data
+* Hibernate
+* MySQL
+* Jsp